wp-plugins/si-contact-form/readme.txt

 This plugin allows a webmaster to easily create and add contact forms to WordPress.
 The contact form will let the user send emails to a site's admin, and also send a meeting request to talk over phone or video.
 An administration panel is present, where the webmaster can create and preview unlimited forms.

-Features a super easy admin panel, multi-form feature, autoresponder, no templates to mess with, and an option to redirect visitors to any URL after the message is sent.
-Includes CAPTCHA and Akismet support to block all common spammer tactics.
+Features: easy form edit, multiple forms, confirmation emails, no templates to mess with, and an option to redirect visitors to any URL after the message is sent.
+Includes CAPTCHA and Akismet support to block spammers.
 Spam is no longer a problem.
 You can add extra fields of any type: text, textarea, checkbox, checkbox-multiple, radio, select, select-multiple, attachment, date, time, hidden, password, and fieldset.

 * [FastSecureContactForm.com](http://www.fastsecurecontactform.com/)
 * [Download WordPress Plugin Version](http://downloads.wordpress.org/plugin/si-contact-form.zip)